anonymousconference242/23626-temp-12565/README.md

 Temporary repository for double-blind peer review

 ## Extended Double Bass Technique Samples

-High quality samples of the double bass extended techniques chosen from the personal vocabulary of the musician can be find in the `SoundDemos` folder.
+High-quality samples of the double bass extended techniques chosen from the personal vocabulary of the musician can be found in the `SoundDemos` folder.
 Here are quick previous of the three techniques:

 *Sfregato con Legno*